Smile for the camera: Spacecraft to focus on Earth

 The Cassini spacecraft orbiting Saturn snapped this photograph in 2006, showing the planet backlit by the sun.
 Earth is the faint dot on the left of Saturn, just below its second ring.
 Cassini will take a similar photograph Friday at 5:27 p.m. local time.
 Courtesy of NASA

+TAMPA - You will have exactly 15 minutes Friday to smile and wave for a photograph that will be taken by a camera 900 million miles away.
 Starting at 5:27 p.m. local time, NASA's Cassini spacecraft will zip through the shadow of Saturn to snap a photograph of the ringed planet backlit by the sun.
 Earth will be captured in the frame as a faint blue dot, but NASA is encouraging everybody to go outside, face where Saturn will be in the sky and pose for what the space agency is calling a "family portrait."
 NASA hopes that willing Earthlings will participate in its "Wave at Saturn" initiative by taking a photograph of themselves or others waving toward the sixth planet in our solar system, then posting the images on social networks.
 NASA has also nicknamed the event the "First Interplanetary Photobomb."